HappyValleyIO/koil/docs/docs/tutorials/gettingstarted.md

 [![Docker Compose Commands](images/getting-started-docker-startup.png)](images/getting-started-docker-startup.png)

 Now we have the database up and running, let's finally start our application.
-Going back to Intellij, we re-run our SpringboardApplication with the edited configuration to pickup the dev credentials - and now we have the actual application started successfully.
+Going back to Intellij, we re-run our koilApplication with the edited configuration to pickup the dev credentials - and now we have the actual application started successfully.

 [![Logs of Application Starting Successfully](images/getting-started-application-start-successful.png)](images/getting-started-application-start-successful.png)

-Now open "http://localhost:8080" in your browser and you can see we have the Springboard starter running!
+Now open "http://localhost:8080" in your browser and you can see we have the koil starter running!
 We can even create a new account and login.

 [![Website Landing Page](images/getting-started-initial-website-landing-page.png)](images/getting-started-initial-website-landing-page.png)